dkr88/CemuGLCacheBackup/README.md

 ```
 -cemuArgs "<args>"

-You can use this parameter to pass additional arguments to the CEMU process.
+You can use this parameter to pass additional arguments to the Cemu process.

 ** You MUST use '+' instead of '-' in front of the arguments
    For example:
       -cemuArgs "+ud"
-   This will pass the render upside-down argument to CEMU.
+   This will pass the render upside-down argument to Cemu.
 ```

 ```